-- Focus on “adding in” healthy and nutritious foods rather than taking away the foods you crave.
+- Focus on “adding in” nutritious foods rather than taking away the foods you crave.

 - Remember, you do not need to eat boring salads and carrot sticks to eat healthily – make your food delicious and satisfying!

 - Do not get overly hungry before you eat.
-By eating regularly you will be more easily drawn to healthy balanced meals.
+By eating regularly you will be more easily drawn to more balanced meals.

 If you want to learn more about how I overcame bulimia and orthorexia (and how you can too!) then read my book: “Brainwashed: Diet-Induced Eating Disorders.
 How You Got Sucked In And How To Get Recover”